Care & Cleaning

 - - Rinse off any chemicals that come into contact with your jewellery in day to day life

-- - Clean your jewellery regularly and inspect it for any faults or signs of wear that need addressing
+- - Clean your jewellery regularly and inspect it for any faults or signs of wear that need addressing or repairing

 How should I store my jewellery?

 Jewellery should be stored away from natural sunlight and heat, in a protective (lined) jewellery box or a tarnish-resistant pouch.
 The box in which your item came can also be useful for storage.
 However it is often convenient to use a jewellery box where many items can be stored together.
 Jewellery can also be stored in a plastic zip lock bag made of Mylar or polyethylene.
 Never use polyvinyl plastic bags, such as bin liners as they contain sulphur compounds, which will make sterling silver tarnish faster.
-Do not store your jewellery in the bathroom due to the moisture content of the air.
+Don't store your jewellery in the bathroom due to the moisture content of the air.

 How should I clean my jewellery?